-The Alan Turing £50 banknote will be issued for the first time on 23 June to coincide with what would have been his 109th birthday.
+The Alan Turing £50 banknote has been issued for the first time, coinciding with what would have been his 109th birthday.

-Turing is often considered to be the father of computer sience, but he also played a key role in the efforts to win the Second World War.
+Turing is often considered to be the father of computer science, but he also played a key role in the efforts to win the Second World War.

 His best-known achievement was his role in cracking the Enigma code, used by Nazi forces during the conflict.

-Breaking the Enigma code helped to shorten the length of the Second World War by at least two years, saving millions of lives.
+Breaking the Enigma code helped to shorten the Second World War by at least two years, saving millions of lives.

-"There's something of the character of a nation in its money, and we are right to consider and celebrate the people on our banknotes," Bank of England Governor Andrew Bailey said.
+"There's something of the character of a nation in its money, and we are right to consider and celebrate the people on our banknotes," Bank of England Governor Andrew Bailey said in March.

 Mr Bailey added: "[Turing] was a leading mathematician, developmental biologist, and a pioneer in the field of computer science.